Ed Toth: Vertical Horizon

 Toth has played in numerous other rock and funk bands over the last decade.
 Most notably, he was a member of Vertical Horizon from 1996 to 2005, which yielded a multi platinum album Everything You Want, the title track of which also charted #1.
-Toth's association with the group began when he was working at a Boston Borders Books; The mother of Vertical Horizon's lead singer and guitarist Matt Scannell, was shopping in the bookstore and asked Ed for a Vertical Horizon CD, which he had listened to and quite enjoyed.
+Toth's association with the group began when he was working at a Boston Borders Books; The mother of Vertical Horizon's lead singer and guitarist Matt Scannell was shopping in the bookstore and met Ed, who asked for a Vertical Horizon CD.
+He listened to the CD and quite enjoyed it.
 His enthusiasm for the recording impressed Scannell's mother so much that, in gratitude for the assistance she received at the store, she offered to put the bookstore manager and a friend on the guest list for a Vertical Horizon show at Mama Kin, an Aerosmith-owned nightclub in Boston.
 Toth went to the show as the manager's friend, and when the band had an opening for a drummer Toth auditioned for the spot.

 Doobie Brothers

 Toth is the fifth and current drummer for the Doobie Brothers.
 Keith Knudsen died of cancer in 2005.
 Knudsen's successor Michael Hossack ultimately did not continue on with the band and died in 2012.
 Hossack, in turn, was succeeded by Tony Pia, who ultimately left the band.
 Following Pia's departure, Toth became the sole drummer for the Doobie Brothers in 2005 and remains in this capacity presently.

-Toth says he has been influenced by Stewart Copeland, Neil Peart, Bill Bruford, and a host of other virtuoso drummers.
+Toth says he has been influenced by Stewart Copeland, Neil Peart, Bill Bruford, and a host of other drummers.
 He has also produced some critically acclaimed albums and started a band called Cooper along with Tim Bradshaw, a friend of Toth's.

+On February 27, 2003, Ed joined Sean Kelly (the lead singer of The Samples) and Tom Askin to record "Seventeen," a live DVD recorded at Quinnipiac College in Hamden, Connecticut.
+He played percussion.
+The DVD was released later that year.